 At Cosgrove we negotiated an obstacle course to reach the marina.
 Walking down the towpath and clambering across a lock to reach the mooring.
 On arrival I was immediately taken by the bright green boat, even though the engine wouldn’t start (fairly fundamental).
 Plus the engine hole was full of water (‘is that normal?’
 I asked, ‘oh yes,’ came the reply).

 Later, when I removed 25 litres of water I learnt that this was not a good thing.
 Nor was it normal.
 The engine was original, a 1973 Sabb (no not Saab), Sabb are a Norwegian engineering company well known for their quality marine engines – think North Sea trawlers and lifeboats.
 The boat had a steel hull with a fibreglass or GRP top cabin over a wooden top, which I was assured was watertight.

 A real Barney boat

-The boat was built at the canal Makkah of Braunston, by a man called Chris Barney; originally it had had a wooden top cabin and the green, which I had found so alluring, was infact a GRP gel coat and definitely not a traditional narrowboat colour.
-What I now know is that the boats Chris Barney built between 1968-1976 have become quite sought after, some referring to them as the ‘Morris Minor’ of the canal boat world, and as I have taken her along the canal it has made me smile when people have asked if she is a ‘Barney boat’.
-Grand Union Carriers who hire out holiday boats in Braunston have based two of their small modern hire boats on the original Chris Barney design, but nodoubt with more mod-cons than my boat has.
+The boat was built at the canal Makkah of Braunston, by a man called Chris Barney; originally it had had a wooden top.
+The green, which I had found so alluring, was infact a GRP gel coat and definitely not a traditional narrowboat colour.
+What I now know is that the boats Chris Barney built between 1968-1976 have become quite sought after.
+Some referring to them as the ‘Morris Minor’ of the canal boat world.
+As I have taken her along the canal it has made me smile when people have asked if she is a ‘Barney boat’.
+Grand Union Carriers have two hire boats based on the original Chris Barney design.
+No-doubt with more mod-cons than my boat has.